-In 2016 the Octavia Hotel building turned one hundred while hunkered in a state of sublime unoccupancy even as much of South Main Street was being repaved and gentrified.
+Across the street, in 2016 the Octavia Hotel building at 801 South Main turned one hundred years old while hunkered in a state of sublime unoccupancy even as much of South Main Street was being repaved and gentrified.

 For example, across the street the old Coca-Cola bottling plant office (1926) has been renovated as part of the Highpoint development.

 Inside the building is a reminder of its past.